Subconvex bound for $\textrm{GL(3)} \times \textrm{GL(2)}$ $L$-functions: $\textrm{GL(3)}$-spectral aspect: Acknowledgements

 \section{Acknowledgements}

-Authors are thankful to Prof. Ritabrata Munshi for sharing his ideas, explaining his methods and his support throughout the work.
-Authors also would like to thank Prof. Satadal Ganguly for his encouragement and constant support.
-Authors are grateful to Stat-Math Unit, Indian Statistical Institute, Kolkata and IIT Kanpur for providing wonderful research environment.
+We are thankful to Prof. Ritabrata Munshi for explaining his method and his constant support throughout the work.
+We also thank Prof. Satadal Ganguly for his encouragement.
+We are thankful to Prof. Gergely Harcos for valuable suggestions.
+Authors are grateful to Stat-Math Unit, Indian Statistical Institute, Kolkata where most of the work was done.
+Part of the work was done at Erd\"os center, Alfr\'ed R\'enyi Institute of Mathematics, IIT Bombay and IIT Kanpur.
+We are thankful to these institute for providing wonderful research environment.